 Lent, however, poses more problems.

 First, it is difficult to reconcile Lent with our Baptist ideas about New Testament authority.
 Though it has a very long heritage, Lent should be viewed as an extra-Biblical human tradition.
 When recent Roman Catholic theologians have addressed the origin of Lent, they rightly avoid connecting Lent to any apostolic command, neither do they claim Lent is consistently taught by the pre-Nicene fathers.
 A well-taught Catholic will recognize Lent as a later tradition.
-This is a problem for Catholics, who can be expected to worship within their own theological traditions.
+This is not a problem for Catholics, who can be expected to worship within their own theological traditions.
 But Baptists define the activities of the gathered church solely on the basis of New Testament authority.
 This belief does not mean Baptists are disconnected from two millennia of church tradition—but it does mean our observance of common traditions must be rooted in clear Scriptural teaching.
 Though some Baptists may find private devotional value in Lenten traditions, one cannot imagine how an entire Baptist congregation could corporately observe Lent without violating individual consciences.

 Second, it is difficult to practice Lent without abruptly facing its theological roots.
 While fasting is commended in the New Testament, it is not taught as a means of penance, or as a means of obtaining spiritual merit.
 In contrast, Roman Catholics continue to believe that Lenten good works (penance, voluntary fasting, self-denial, alms-giving) are performed for purification.
 These good works are a form of holiness that mixes with the good works of deceased saints in Heaven to form the Church’s treasury, which also includes the good works of the Virgin Mary.
 The church can then apply these merits to the negative merits of believers still in purgatory (or other believers still on earth).
 This traditional meaning of Lent should trouble Baptists.
 Too often we are tempted to borrow any and every religious tradition—then redefine it with ideas that are closer to our evangelical beliefs.
 While Baptists have much to learn about proper worship, we cannot reverse-engineer the theological background of Lent.
 The road to Rome, or even the road to Canterbury, is too far for Baptists to travel.